Galser/packer-nginx64/README.md

 # Prerequisites

-You will need to have some Git tools, Vagrant, VirtualBox and Packer installed.
+You will need to have above mentioned - Git tools, Vagrant, VirtualBox and Packer installed.
 For reference where to get them and how to install each one - please check section [Required tools](requiredtools) below

 # How to use